 For example, on a single-node test system with 2 cores and hyper-threading enabled: 1 * 4 * 0.7 = 3.
 When you modify the default setting, you can supply any meaningful number.
 The system does not automatically scale down your setting.

 Default is 1000.
 The maximum number of threads than can run in parallel for a query across all nodes.
 Only change this setting when Drill over-parallelizes on very large clusters.

 Default is 100000.
 The minimum number of estimated records to work with in a major fragment before applying additional parallelization.

 Default is 10000000.
 The maximum number of records allowed to be broadcast as part of a join.
-After one million records, Drill reshuffles data rather than doing a broadcast to one side of the join.
-To improve performance you can increase this number, especially on 10GB Ethernet clusters.
+When the threshold is reached, Drill reshuffles data rather than doing a broadcast to one side of the join.
+You can increase the value to improve performance (especially on 10GB Ethernet clusters).